 DrivingMBA’s approach to driver training is a unique combination of teaching modalities and provides students with the most comprehensive approach to driver training.
 Learning to drive is a significant life-skill, and if not done properly, can result in horrific consequences.
 There are many factors that determine whether a student is ready to become a solo, licensed driver.
 We don’t place unrealistic expectations on any student as to how long it will take them to be ready for their driver’s license.
 This is true for typical students as well as exceptional learners.
 The difference between DrivingMBA and other schools is simple, we don’t provide a student “just enough to pass a test.”
 We provide them with on-going training and support throughout the time they hold their permit, whether that is 6 months, 8 months, 1 year or more.

 All of this information can be found in different areas on our website.
 This article puts all of the information in one place and will act as a guide to navigate each of the phases of the training process, why we make the recommendations we do, and the role you play in preparing your student to become a competent, safe and responsible driver.
 The image above provides a visual of everything DrivingMBA offers.
 The D.R.I.V.E.
 Certification package includes all of the components you see.
-We do offer other packages that include subsets of what you see above as well as a Busy Parent package that includes everything above, however, instead of 5 on-road lessons, it includes 15 on-road lessons or 30 hours of on-road instruction.
+We do offer other packages that include subsets of what you see above as well as the D.R.I.V.E Certification (30) Package that includes everything above, however, instead of 5 on-road lessons, it includes 15 on-road lessons or 30 hours of on-road instruction.
 Click here for a description of each of the components, how they should be scheduled and what to expect at each phase.

 The Driving Fundamentals Simulation Lab